ashleyvsch/ashleyvsch.github.io/resources/galaxy-tutorial.md

 To make sense of the reads, we need to first figure out where the sequences originated from in the genome, so we can then determine to which genes they belong.
 When a reference genome for the organism is available, this process is known as aligning or “mapping” the reads to the reference.
 For the zebrafish, we have a couple of options.
 Lets use the latest genome assembly danRer11.
 These files can be found [here](https://hgdownload.soe.ucsc.edu/goldenPath/danRer11/bigZips/).

-In Galaxy, we can fetch the necessary data from the web using the Upload Data tool.
+In Galaxy, we can fetch the necessary data from the web using the `Upload Data` tool.

 > **<i class="fas fa-upload"></i> Upload Data**
-> ** Paste/Fetch Data
+> - Paste/Fetch Data
 >   - In "Download data from the web by entering URLs (one per line) or directly paste content." copy and paste the following two lines.
 >     ```
 >     https://hgdownload.soe.ucsc.edu/goldenPath/danRer11/bigZips/danRer11.fa.gz